demizer/go-rst/doc/implementation.rst

 Converting an existing test
 ===========================

-NOTE: See the table above for tests that have not yet been imported into go-rst
+NOTE: See the table `Status`_ above for tests that have not yet been imported into go-rst

 The docutils reference implementation contains hundreds of tests, as of 2017-06-11 not all of the tests have been converted to JSON.